THE CARTOON RUN

 Children stand in two lines and pair up, facing the same direction so that one line is behind the other.
 It does not matter if there is an odd number of children, two can follow one player in the first line.

 The children in the line in front tiptoe across the stage, looking around through an imaginary magnifying glass.
 The child behind tiptoes following exactly the same movements.
-When a child from the first line turns to see if s/he is being followed the child in the second line turns as well.
+When the person from the first line turns to see if s/he is being followed the person in the second line turns as well.

 Remind that it is not a race.
 They are putting on an act and must stay onstage as long as possible.